NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Aura of Righteousness.md

 Granted by [[Feats/Aura of Righteousness|Aura of Righteousness]]

-You and all allies within 15 feet gain resistance 5 to unholy.
+You gain resistance 5 to unholy effects.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*